ikt32/GTAVManualTransmission/doc/README.md

 just want the default behavior. __Force Feedback is fully present and active in all modes.__

-When assigning axes and buttons, __use DiUtil.exe__!
+When assigning axes and buttons, __use DIUtil.exe__!
 This tool will report the correct values for the .ini.

 ## `[OPTIONS]` (Wheel)